Swiss Data Aggregator DAGI FAQs

 Do I have to upload my entire database into the Data Aggregator?

 There is no need to upload all of your database into the Data Aggregator DAGI.
 You can choose to upload only the most important fields for a selected set of records.
-Keep in mind that the data you import in DAGI The key element in the aggregator is the catalogNumber field, which has to be unique for all of your records.
+Keep in mind that the key element of the data you import in DAGI is the catalogNumber attribute, which has to be unique for all of your records.
 If a given catalogNumber value does not yet exist in your DAGI Collection, then it is created when importing a dataset.
-If a given catalogNumber value already exists in the DAGI Collection, then its attributes (other fields) are simply updated when importing a dataset.
+If a given catalogNumber value already exists in the DAGI Dataset, then its attributes (other fields) are simply updated when importing a new file.

 To help you select your fields, here is a table with the most important Darwin Core terms and an example line.
 You can use it to organise your dataset for the upload into DAGI.

-The Darwin Core Github repository also offers files with all or a selection of the Darwin Core fields : Github tdwg/dwc/dist
+The Darwin Core Github repository also offers files with all or a selection of the Darwin Core terms : Github tdwg/dwc/dist

 How does the update of my data in the Data Aggregator work?